-Ephemeral-REQ-06: Yang MUST have a way to indicate in a data model that nodes have the following properties: ephemeral, writable/notwritable, status/configuration.
+Ephemeral-REQ-06: Yang MUST have a way to indicate in a data model that nodes have the following properties: ephemeral, writable/notwritable, status/configuration, and secure/non-secure transport.

 3.5.
-Minimal sub-set of Changes
+Minimal sub-set of Changes to NETCONF

-Ephemeral-REQ-07: The minimal set is ...
+Ephemeral-REQ-07: The minimal set of changes are: (TBD).

-Potential set:
+Potential set: TBD